Buying real estate in Laos?

 Sources: BTI Transformation Index 2024, Bohemian Traveler

-14) You may invest in Vientiane for stable property market and better rental yields than other regions
+14) Consider Vientiane for stable property market and better rental yields, making it a safer investment choice in Laos

 Laos is thriving thanks to its role in the ASEAN Economic Community.